 hye-POK-sik is-KEM-ik en-sef-a-lo-path-ee

 Asphyxia can be fatal.
 Brain cells can begin dying within as little as 5 minutes without oxygen.
-The disease can also cause long-term damage, including intellectual disability, delayed development, seizures, and cerebral palsy.
+It can also cause permanent, long-term damage, including intellectual disability, delayed development, seizure disorder, and cerebral palsy.

 Mild asphyxia may cause: